BusesCanFly/VESPa/VESP_1.0/README.md

 LDA A 0 # can do comments!
 LDA B 0

-LDA B 0xaf # does hex and decimal conversions for you LDA A 16
+# handles hex and decimal conversions for you!
+LDA B 0xaf # hex case doesnt matter
+LDA A 16

 SUB # A = B - A (does 2's complement for you)